EOSIO/Documentation/TechnicalWhitePaper.md

 ## Actions with Mandatory Delay

 Time is a critical component of security.
 In most cases, it is not possible to know if a private key has been stolen until it has been used.
 Time based security is even more critical when people have applications that require keys be kept on computers connected to the internet for daily use.
 The EOS.IO software enables application developers to indicate that certain Actions must wait a minimum period of time after being included in a block before they can be applied.
-During this time they can be cancelled.
+During this time, they can be cancelled.

 Users can then receive notice via email or text Action when one of these Actions is broadcast.
 If they did not authorize it, then they can use the account recovery process to recover their account and retract the Action.